vsouza/awesome-ios/README.md

  * [Primer](https://www.goprimer.com) - Easy SDK for creating personalized landing screens, signup, and login flows on a visual editor with built in a/b/n testing and analytics.
  * [Azure](https://github.com/Azure/azure-storage-ios) - Client library for accessing Azure Storage on an iOS device
  * [1Password](https://github.com/AgileBits/onepassword-app-extension) - 1Password Extension for iOS Apps
+ * [CareKit](https://github.com/carekit-apple/CareKit) - CareKit is an open source software framework for creating apps that help people better understand and manage their health.
+By Apple :large_orange_diamond:

 ## Unofficial